-186. The business paid \$100 cash dividend to Charles Nice (the sole stockholder of the corporation).
+205. A business paid \$100 cash to Charles Nice (the sole stockholder) for his personal use.
 Set up the necessary T-accounts below and show how this transaction would be recorded directly in those accounts.

-187. On December 3, the ABBJ Company paid \$1,400 cash in salaries to office personnel.
+206. On December 3, the ABBJ Company paid \$1,400 cash in salaries to office personnel.
 Prepare the general journal entry to record this transaction.

-12/3 Office Salaries Expense 1,400 Cash 1,400
+12/3Office Salaries Expense.....1,400Cash1,400